 - The property owner knew or should have known about the dangerous condition

 - The owner had time to warn, repair or eliminate the hazard

 Because owners frequently repair the dangerous condition after someone is injured, it is important to photograph the hazard as soon as possible after the accident occurs.
 Obtaining the contact information for any witnesses and getting their statements about what occurred is also helpful for your case.

-The sooner you retain a premises liability lawyer, the better your chances you have to preserve essential evidence, which vital for achieving a favorable outcome.
+The sooner you retain a Long Island injury lawyer experienced in premises liability claims, the better your chances you have to preserve essential evidence, which vital for achieving a favorable outcome.

 Your Legal Right to Compensation

-Our attorneys handle all slip or trip and fall, as well as other premises liability claims, on a contingency fee basis.
+Our Long Island premises liability attorneys handle all slip or trip and fall, as well as other premises liability claims, on a contingency fee basis.
 If we are unable to recover compensation for your loss, we will not charge you a fee.

 If you have a Suffolk County premises liability claim, you need experienced personal injury lawyers to protect your rights and help you get full and fair compensation for your losses.
-Call the law firm of Rosenberg and Gluck, LLP (631) 451-7900 or our toll free number (888) 545-2993 for a free initial consultation.
+Call the law firm of Rosenberg & Gluck, LLP at (631) 451-7900 or contact us online for a free initial consultation.